Scout Report

 Is Dominic Calvert-Lewin’s World Cup dream over?

 With 10 Premier League goals to his name prior to the final international break in March 2026, there was a feeling that Calvert-Lewin could muscle his way into contention for England’s World Cup squad in the United States, Mexico, and Canada this summer.
 Certainly, his inclusion in an extended party for the “send-off series” in March gave hope that he could be included.
 However, Dominic Solanke was chosen to start in the absence of captain Harry Kane against Uruguay, then Calvert-Lewin was allowed to return to Leeds before the fixture against Japan.
 It all suggests that, sadly, he is out of contention for a spot in the squad as things stand.
-Still, if he can have a strong end to the campaign and help get Leeds over the line in the fight for survival in the Premier League then maybe, just maybe, he can still find his way into the squad.
+Still, if he can have a strong end to the campaign and help get Leeds over the line in the fight for survival in the Premier League and fire them to success in the FA Cup, then maybe, just maybe, he can still find his way into the squad.